 I had carefully planned the menu for this little soiree.
 My gastronomic offering consisted of Baked Mahi Mahi Alaskan, Green Beans Almondine, Rice Pilaf and a Pistachio Parfait for dessert.
-And copious amounts of vino.
+And copious amounts of vino, natch.
 Well, I had prepared the rice and also the topping for the Mahi Mahi and both were out in separate bowls on the counter.
 Well, I’m TRYING to have a few minutes to myself for a quick “fluff ‘n buff” when my Mother the Parrot inquires as to what I put in the rice pilaf?
-I asked “Why?”.
+I asked, “Why?”.
 She said she didn’t like it at all — NOT AT ALL!

-Dinner was faboo regardless and me and my oily “t” zone were apparently also the “floor”show as it was requested that I also entertain my guests.
-Shit, I was now like one of those kids with the bottle caps on the bottom of their shoes that tap dance for tourists in the French Quarter (but they make money so that makes me REAL pathetic).
-I tried to strike a deal (always going for the “close”) that “Liberace the Parrot” tickle the ivories a bit first and THEN I would “rock” out.
+Dinner was faboo regardless and me and my oily “t” zone were apparently also the floor”show as it was requested that I also entertain my guests.
+Shit, I was now like one of those kids with the bottle caps on the bottom of their shoes that tap dance for tourists in the French Quarter — but they actually make money so that makes me REAL pathetic.
+I tried to strike a deal, always going for the close, suggesting that “Liberace the Parrot” tickle the ivories a bit first and THEN I would “rock” out.
 No go…

 Taking a quick inventory of the atheists in the crowd, I decided to perform “One of Us” by Joan Osborne.
-The “posse” was well lubricated (that sounds bad) from consumption of the grape and I think someone threw their bra at me (OMG…I hope it WASN’T my mother!!!!
-Years on a psychiatrist’s couch for moi!).
+The posse was well lubricated (that sounds bad) from consumption of the grape and I think someone threw their bra at me.
+OMG…I hope it WASN’T my mother!
+That translates to years on a psychiatrist’s couch for moi!.
 Some even offered to be my groupies.